lichengchen/sin_painter/README.md

-# sinPainter
+# sin_painter
-A small Qt project to help painting sin function graph, with tools such as +, *, cursor.
+A small Qt project to help painting sine function graph, with tools such as +, *, cursor.

 What a elegant image of the sine function!